 Due to their lack of experience behind the wheel, teen drivers are less capable of anticipating dangerous situations and responding appropriately.
 Fortunately, you can help your child avoid accidents in wet weather by sharing these five tips:

 Unfortunately, even the most responsible young drivers are not immune to accidents.
-If you or your child was injured by a negligent motorist in New Mexico, contact The Law Office of Brian K. Branch.
+If you or your child was injured by a negligent motorist in New Mexico, contact The Law Office of Brian K. Branch, PC.

 An Albuquerque personal-injury lawyer will help you claim compensation for health-care bills, lost income and other damages.
 Our attorneys have been protecting the rights of the injured since 1997.
 Call 505-207-4401 to schedule a free initial consultation.